KSP-RO/RealismOverhaul/RealismOverhaul/Readme_RO.txt

-This mod is maintained by NathanKell with contributions from many.
+This mod is maintained by RedAV8R and NathanKell (with contributions from many)

 License CC-BY-SA

-Also included: Module Manager (by sarbian and ialdabaoth).
+Also included: Module Manager (by sarbian, swamp_ig, and ialdabaoth).
 See Module Manager thread for details and license and source: http://forum.kerbalspaceprogram.com/threads/55219
 Module Manager is required for RO to work.

 INSTALL: